Frank Field, Baron Field of Birkenhead: Return to the backbenches

 In October 2013, along with Laura Sandys, Field established the All-Party Parliamentary Group (APPG) on Hunger and Food Poverty, which he went on to chair.
 He also chaired a parliamentary inquiry into hunger commissioned by the APPG which reported in December 2014.
 Field became the chair of trustees of Feeding Britain, a charitable organisation set up in October 2015 to implement the recommendations made by the APPG.

 Following the 2015 general election, it was announced in June 2015 that he had been elected to the chairmanship of the Work and Pensions Select Committee.
 He was re-elected unopposed to the role following the 2017 general election.

 Field nominated Jeremy Corbyn as a candidate in the Labour leadership election of 2015, stating that while he did not think Corbyn could win a general election, he hoped his candidature would force the party to confront its 'deficit denial'.

 In June 2016, Field wrote in The Guardian that he supported Brexit, emphasising the need to control immigration due to it creating excessive demands on public services, roads and housing stock.
 He argued the EU model suited big businesses who wanted cheap labour, and supported agricultural interests creating high prices for food, rather than families.
-The Liverpool Echo has reported that Field is "a long-time Brexiteer".
+The Liverpool Echo reported that Field was "a long-time Brexiteer".

 In December 2017, during a debate on Universal Credit, Field described the impact that Universal Credit changes had had on his constituents.
 His observations moved Work and Pensions Select Committee member Heidi Allen to tears.
 Field spoke of how he had talked a man out of suicide and how one claimant felt "lucky" his family was invited to eat food leftovers from a funeral.